pengwei715/pengwei715.github.io/_posts/2024-02-22-RLHF-PPO-part1.md

 tags: LLM, PPO, RLHF
 ---

-This blog record my learning process of how to use RLHF to do the alignment with phi-2 model on Iguazio platform
+This blog record my learning process of how to use RLHF to do the alignment with phi-2 model on Iguazio platform.

 ### Learning